Colombia (Republic of Colombia)

 Tatacoa Red Desert.

 Hiking the Red Desert is easy, it goes along a visible trail, which can be accomplished in 2 hours.
-Starting point for the red desert is located just on the other side of the road from Hostal Novhes de Saturno.
+The starting point for the red desert is located just on the other side of the road from Hostal Novhes de Saturno.
+So it’s a perfect Tatacoa Desert hostel for exploring the red part of the desert.

 We met an amazing French guy who accompanied us on hiking adventures.
 We were all so madly fascinated by the surrounding landscape that decided to walk 9 kilometers toward the grey desert!
-Madness in 40-degree heat!
+This was pure madness in 40-degree heat!
 Luckily after 15 min walking a van stopped and offered us a lift.

 Best things to do in Tatacoa Desert?